Charles Ferster: Career

 Ferster received his bachelor's degree at Rutgers University in 1947 followed by his Master's in 1948 and Ph.D. in 1958 from Columbia University.
 He then worked as a colleague with B. F. Skinner at Harvard University, where they established the Journal of the Experimental Analysis of Behavior in 1958.
 While at Harvard, he devised errorless learning to train animals, and used other forms of what was then termed behavior modification for clients with depression and obesity.
 While serving as an assistant professor of psychology at Indiana University School of Medicine from 1957 to 1962, Ferster employed errorless learning to instruct young autistic children how to speak.

 Ferster's research also influenced the work of other pioneers of behavioral research, such as Donald M. Baer and Sidney Bijou, who together founded the Journal of Applied Behavior Analysis at the University of Kansas.
-Another well-known researcher was Ivar Lovaas, who applied Ferster's procedures to autistic children at the University of California, Los Angeles (UCLA) and developed early intensive behavioral intervention (EIBI), or 6.5 hours per day of what he called, "discrete trial training" (DTT).
+Another well-known researcher was Ivar Lovaas, who applied Ferster's procedures to autistic children at the University of California, Los Angeles (UCLA) and developed early intensive behavioral intervention (EIBI), or 8 hours per day of what he called, "discrete trial training" (DTT).

 Early childhood and family life

-Ferster was born November 1, 1922, in Freehold, New Jersey, the second son of Julius Ferster (1894-1969) and Mollie Ferster nee Madwin (1895-1966), both Jewish immigrants from Poland (The Russian Empire, 1910 and 1912, respectively).
+Ferster was born November 1, 1922, in Freehold, New Jersey, the second son of Julius Ferster (1894–1969) and Mollie Ferster née Madwin (1895–1966), both Jewish immigrants from Poland (The Russian Empire, 1910 and 1912, respectively).